-Father’s Day is less than two weeks away, and like a true procrastinator, you still haven’t found the best Father’s Day gift out there.
+Father’s Day is a week away, and like a true procrastinator, you still haven’t found the best Father’s Day gift out there.
 It’s okay.
 While you’re not obligated to gift your parent, who doesn’t enjoy receiving a little something something?
 Plus, just because you waited until the last second to purchase said gift doesn’t mean it won’t be a good one.

 That’s where I come in.
-As an editor who already has her gift secured, my pro tip to finding the best last-minute Father’s Day gifts out there is that when in doubt (and short of time), always resort to practical gifts.
+As an editor who already has her gift secured (this year, I’m going with the sunglasses in this roundup), my pro tip to finding the best last-minute Father’s Day gifts out there is that when in doubt (and short of time), always resort to practical gifts.
 You play it safe, but you know they’ll be useful.
 In some cases, the new practical gift will fix past gifting misses or even enhance a past present.

-If subscription services or luxury goods aren’t within your budget, we’ve rounded up a handful of last-minute Father’s Day gifts that will surely arrive on time — if you order them at least a week to five days (max!) before June 19, that is.
+If subscription services or gifts you know he won’t be able to resist aren’t within your budget, we’ve rounded up a handful of last-minute Father’s Day gifts that will surely arrive on time — if you order them at least five days (max!) before June 18, that is.

 For the dad who’s secretly your fashion icon